Datavisualiatie-UGent/project-dv25-9/src/genre-analyse.md

 Imagine stepping into the vast world of video games today; there's a genre for everyone.
 Some players crave the thrill of fast-paced action, while others prefer to take it slow, exploring rich worlds and intricate stories at their own pace.
 With so many genres out there, you might start to wonder: how are they all connected?
 Could certain genres be more closely tied together than others?

-To explore this, look at the grid; on one side, we list genres as Genre Y, and across the top, we list them again as Genre X. In each square of this grid, the darkness of the shade tells us one thing: what percentage of games in genre Y also belong to genre X. The darker the square, the stronger the connection.
+To explore this, look at the grid; on one side, we list genres as *Genre Y*, and across the top, we list them again as *Genre X*.
+In each square of this grid, the darkness of the shade tells us one thing: what percentage of games in *Genre Y* also belong to *Genre X*.
+The darker the square, the stronger the connection.

-Take the relationship between Action and Violent games.
-If you look at it from the perspective of Action games, only 0.8% are also tagged as Violent.
-But flip it around; among Violent games, a massive 71.8% are also Action.
+Take the relationship between **Action** and **Violent** games.
+If you look at it from the perspective of **Action** games, only 0.8% are also tagged as **Violent**.
+But flip it around; among **Violent** games, a massive 71.8% are also **Action**.
 What does that tell us?
-Likely, Action is a broader, more general category, while Violent is a more specific theme that fits within it.
+Likely, **Action** is a broader, more general category, while **Violent** is a more specific theme that fits within it.

-Another clear example is the bond between Gore and Violent.
-An incredible 85.3% of Gore games are also marked as Violent, showing a near one-to-one relationship; games filled with gore are almost always violent in nature.
+Another clear example is the bond between **Gore** and **Violent**.
+An incredible 85.3% of **Gore** games are also marked as **Violent**, showing a near one-to-one relationship; games filled with gore are almost always violent in nature.

 But the graph reveals more than just genre overlaps.
-One surprising insight is the sheer dominance of Indie games; about 75% of all games fall under this label.
-On the opposite end of the spectrum, Massively Multiplayer games are rarely Indie.
+One surprising insight is the sheer dominance of **Indie** games; about 75% of all games fall under this label.
+On the opposite end of the spectrum, **Massively Multiplayer** games are rarely indie.
 That makes sense; these massive worlds demand far more resources, time, and funding to bring to life.

 Then there’s another curious discovery: not all entries are really games at all.
 Some are actually utility applications, tools rather than entertainment.
-And when you look at the relationship; or rather, the lack of it: between Indie and Utility, a clear divide appears.
+And when you look at the relationship; or rather, the lack of it: between **Indie** and **Utility**, a clear divide appears.
 Indie games stick firmly to the realm of play, while utilities remain in a world of function.

 <!-- ============================================================================================================== -->